 Some maples are also considered fast-growing trees.
 The red maple (Acer rubrum) is a native tree that grows in the east.
 It is cultivated in many backyards for its bright and beautiful red fall foliage.
 Red maples can grow 36 inches (91 cm.) in a year.
 Silver maple (Acer saccharinum) is another fast-growing tree option.

 For other tree species that grow quickly, try quaking aspen or hybrid poplar (Populus deltoides) from the poplar family.
-If you want a willow, weeping willow (Salix babylonica) can grow up to eight feet (2.4 m.) in a year.
+If you want a willow, weeping willow (Salix babylonica) can grow up to 8 feet (2 m.) in a year.
 If you’d prefer an oak, consider pin oak (Quercus palustris).

 It may be you’re looking for hedging trees that grow quick.
 In this case, the Leyland cypress (Cupressocyparis leylandii) is certainly one of the quickest trees to grow.
 Green Giant arborvitae (Thuja standishii x plicata ‘Green Giant’) grows fast as well, getting broad and tall enough to be a great windbreak tree.